 For those that are already in deep with Sonos, this will surely prove to be a complement to your existing setup, especially if you’ve got a Playbar and sub, or simply have a number of their speakers (or Connect boxes) installed in your home.

-And for those seeking an entry level wireless speaker, the Play:1 can be used in the kitchen, bathroom, or merely as a portable speaker that you take from room to room thanks to its small size and resistance to moisture.
+And for those seeking an entry level best in class wireless speaker, the Play:1 can be used in the kitchen, bathroom, or merely as a portable speaker that you take from room to room thanks to its small size and resistance to moisture.
 Arguably, one could point to a Bluetooth speaker, such as the UE Boom which offers battery support.
 But don’t even try.
 They’re completely different animals, and far from a practical home solution.

 So what’s there not to love about the Play:1?
 Nothing.